dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 So much better isn't it!
 JSON is way more readable and saves you the trouble of having to close every tag you open.
 Now imagine this on the scale of thousands of search results.
 JSON makes your life much easier, and websites much faster.

-And that covers the basics of HTML, CSS and JavaScript.
-Naturally, there's a lot more we could go into depth about for each of them, but we've found that it's best to learn by experimenting and trying out things on your own, using the resources listed at the start of this session.
-But before we get to that, let's not forget the pertinent question:

 ### What is Terminal/Command Prompt?

 ![Terminal](assets/img/terminal.png)

 Terminal (or Command Prompt on Windows) is basically a way for us to access the Command Line.
 This gives us access to a wonderful variety of things that we can do.
 We will be spending a good amount of time this weekend in here, so let's take some time to get used to it.

-Once you fire up Terminal or Command Prompt (on Windows, you'll later need to run cmd.exe by right clicking on the shortcut and clicking Run as Administrator, you'll know it's running as Admin if your path ends in `../system32`), here are a few simple commands that you can type:
+Once you fire up Terminal or Command Prompt (on Windows, you'll later need to run cmd.exe by right clicking on the shortcut and clicking Run as Administrator, you'll know it's running as Admin if your path ends in `../system32`), here's how you get around:

 - `ls` (`DIR` on Windows) lists all the files in the current folder
 - `cd` allows you to change directory.
 So `cd Documents` will move into the folder Documents, if there is such a folder in the current directory.
 You can check this by using `ls` (`DIR` on windows).
 To move up a directory, say back to where you were before you went into Documents, type in `cd ../`.
-- `pwd` prints out the current path you've traversed in the file system.
-It's particularly helpful once you've used `cd` a few times, and aren't sure where you are anymore.
 - `mkdir` allows you to make a folder in the current directory.
-So `mkdir Such Magic` makes a folder named 'Such Magic'.
+So `mkdir New` makes a folder named 'New'.
 - `mv` (`move` on windows) will let you move files and folders.
 In Terminal you can do `mv ~/Desktop/MyFile.rtf /Volumes/Backup/MyFolder` to move MyFile.rtf.
 On Windows `move c:\windows\temp\*.* c:\temp` will move everything from `C:\windows\temp` to `C:\temp`. `*` works as a wildcard operator here.
-Careful with this one - you may not want to move things around haphazardly.

-Once you've installed Node.JS (which we'll do in the next workshop), you'll also be able to enter commands like `npm install express` that will use Node Package manager to install plugins such as Express.
+Once you've installed Node.JS, you'll also be able to enter commands like `npm install express` that will use Node Package manager to install plugins such as Express.
 You'll aso be able to start up MongoDB from here using `mongod`.

-### Let's start making stuff!
+### Let's start doing stuff!

 Whoohoo!
-We've made it this far, and it's finally time to start making stuff!
+We've made it this far, and it's finally time to start doing stuff!

 #### Sublime Text 2

 We've got to install a whole buch of stuff over the next few workshops.
 Let's start simple, go and download [Sublime Text 2](http://www.sublimetext.com/2).
 It's the best text editor in existence (yes, that's arguable) and this is where we're gonna be doing all our work.
 If you have a different favorite text editor, feel free to use it.

 NOTE: Sometimes, when you save your work, a window will pop up asking you to buy Sublime.
-Just ignore this and hit "Cancel" and you can use it forever.
-Alternatively, you can buy it and support a fellow developer.
+Just ignore this and hit "Cancel" and you can use it forever, or buy it and support a fellow developer!

-### Making a Personal Landing Page
+#### Making a Personal Landing Page

 Well done!
 You've got everything you need installed.
 Now let's test what you've learned in this workshop.
 Here's an [HTML](assets/files/sample.html) and a [CSS](assets/files/main.css) file.
 Try and use this as a base to create your own personal landing page.
-The adventurous ones among you can even try and create a complete static website; you know enough that you can just Google for anything you need.
-Take a look at some of our organizers' websites for inspiration ([Devesh](http://www.seas.upenn.edu), [Brady](http://www.google.com)) or browse around the internet to see nice designs (like [Medium](http://medium.com)).
+The adventurous ones among you can even try and create a compelte static website, you know enough that you can just Google anything further.
+Take a look at some of our organizers websites for inspiration ([Pranav](http://pvrnav.com), [Lewis](http://lewisjellis.com), [Brynn](http://bclay.github.io/homepage/), [Sudarshan](http://smuralidhar.com)) or browse around the internet to see nice design (like [Medium](http://medium.com)).

 #### Files